Enjoy your stay at Coral Sea MarinaMake A Booking

 All guests staying with us at Coral Sea Marina are required to complete our Berthing Agreement.
 Completion of this document and providing us with a current copy of your insurance will assist in servicing you better throughout your stay.Access our Marina Forms & Procedures

 All vessels staying with us must have current full comprehensive insurance including P&I (Protection & Indemnity) cover to the value of A$10M.
 Insurance must be from a provider that is licensed to operate in Australia under the Australian Prudential Regulation Authority (APRA).

-A copy of your vessel’s current insurance documentation is required, along with a signed copy of the Berthing Agreement when checking in.
+A copy of your vessel’s current insurance documentation is required, along with a completed Berthing Agreement when checking in.

 It is mandatory that all electrical leads connecting to our shore power must be tested by a qualified professional and have a current and valid tag displayed on the lead.
 It is also compulsory that all single-phase power leads are to have a current rating no less than 15amp for safety requirements.